 Details of the grizzly bear viewing tours

 Great Bear Lodge is open from May through October.
-All of our tours last for three nights, and depart from Port Hardy at 3pm.
-Tours are scheduled to arrive back in Port Hardy in the late afternoon on your final day, however we recommend that you plan to stay the night after the tour in Port Hardy in case we are delayed by wilderness weather.
+Tours in 2020 are for three nights, and tours in 2021 are for four nights (three nights at the lodge and one night in Port Hardy).
+The tours depart from Port Hardy at 3pm.
+Tours are scheduled to arrive back in Port Hardy in the late afternoon on your final day, however for 2020 we recommend that you plan to stay the night after the tour in Port Hardy in case we are delayed by wilderness weather.

 Seaplane flight to the lodge

 Flying to the lodge in the Great Bear Rainforest is a spectacular journey.
 Conservationists consider our area to be a rare jewel in today’s world, one of the few complete and relatively intact ecosystems remaining on the planet.
 Stretching over 8 millions acres, twice the size of Africa’s Serengeti, this remote, temperate coastal rainforest is home to several threatened species and is one of the last strongholds of the great bear, the grizzly bear, in the world.

 This coastal ecosystem revolves around the annual return of five species of Pacific salmon each autumn that provide a rich nutritional bounty, which allows for the immense trees and bears for which this coast is famous.
 This is an unforgettable way to start your bear watching tour in Canada.

 Your flight to Great Bear Lodge from Port Hardy is included in your grizzly bear tour.
 You can also find out information about getting to Port Hardy on Vancouver Island.